TinkuMalibu/random-colors/README.md

 Small project using EventListener # random-colors JavaScript
-When the user clicks on a bottom, the background color changes
+When the user clicks on a button, the background color changes randomly using hex colors